Induction of regular languages: Definitions

-For example, using Σ = { 0,1 }, the regular expression (0+1+ε)⋅(0+1) denotes the set of all binary numbers with one or two digits (leading zero allowed), while 1⋅(0+1)*⋅0 denotes the (infinite) set of all even binary numbers (no leading zeroes).
+For example, using Σ = {0,1}, the regular expression (0+1+ε)⋅(0+1) denotes the set of all binary numbers with one or two digits (leading zero allowed), while 1⋅(0+1)*⋅0 denotes the (infinite) set of all even binary numbers (no leading zeroes).

 Given a set of strings (also called "positive examples"), the task of regular language induction is to come up with a regular expression that denotes a set containing all of them.

-As an example, given { 1, 10, 100 }, a "natural" description could be the regular expression 1⋅0*, corresponding to the informal characterization "a 1 followed by arbitrarily many (maybe even none) 0es".
+As an example, given {1, 10, 100}, a "natural" description could be the regular expression 1⋅0*, corresponding to the informal characterization "a 1 followed by arbitrarily many (maybe even none) 0's".

-However, (0+1)* and 1+(1⋅0)+(1⋅0⋅0) is another regular expression, denoting the largest (assuming Σ={0,1}) and the smallest set containing the given strings, and called the trivial overgeneralization and undergeneralization, respectively.
+However, (0+1)* and 1+(1⋅0)+(1⋅0⋅0) is another regular expression, denoting the largest (assuming Σ = {0,1}) and the smallest set containing the given strings, and called the trivial overgeneralization and undergeneralization, respectively.

 Some approaches work in an extended setting where also a set of "negative example" strings is given; then, a regular expression is to be found that generates all of the positive, but none of the negative examples.